Becoming You With Julie

 Hummus Platter FAQs

-What is a good cracker to eat with hummus?
+What is a good cracker to eat with a hummus platter?

 Seeded whole grain crackers, pita chips, rice crackers, or Mary's Gone Crackers are all great options.
 Use sturdy chips that won't break when cracking.